Goodman-lab/IR.Cai/README.md

 ## Example data
 Usage of the software can be demonstrated using the molecules from the test set in the paper.
 All of the necessary files are contained in the Apollo repository:
-`https://doi.org/10.17863/CAM.110235`.
+[Link to Apollo](https://doi.org/10.17863/CAM.110235).
 This folder contains its own README detailing how to reproduce the IR.Cai scores from the paper in conjunction with the IR.Cai script.

 ## Contact